 Howard Saltz has had a long career in journalism.
-From his start at age 12, writing for a Mother’s Day contest for a local weekly in the Bronx, through leading the Sun-Sentinel newsroom to the Pulitzer Prize in 2013, he has always shown a love for journalism and worked in many well-known newspapers and publications.
+From his start at age 12, writing for a Mother’s Day contest for a local weekly in the Bronx, through leading the Sun-Sentinel newsroom to the Pulitzer Prize in 2013, he has always shown a love for journalism and worked for many well-known publications.

 That job, along with the five previous years as digital editor of MediaNews' flagship Denver Post, put him in the forefront of digital news publishing.
 He became an industry leader in converging print, digital and television newsrooms.
-He is one of a few newsroom leaders with both print and digital backgrounds, and at the Sun-Sentinel has shown that journalists can serve consumers on all platforms -- using best practices for each.
+He was among the first newsroom leaders with strong print and digital backgrounds, and at the Sun-Sentinel has shown that journalists can serve consumers on all platforms -- using best practices for each.
 Indeed, the Sun-Sentinel’s newsroom may be among the most integrated in the U.S.

 Before the digital revolution, Saltz was a successful leader in print newsrooms.
 He held several jobs at The Denver Post, including deputy managing editor and deputy business editor.
 Before that he was editor-in-chief of newspapers in Pennsylvania, California, Ohio and New Jersey.
 All were part of MediaNews Group, which transferred him frequently over the years to lead newsrooms that needed new direction.
 He was 26 when he became editor of his first daily.

 Saltz cut his teeth as a reporter in Connecticut, covering several beats, including the statehouse in Hartford.